Senate to vote on IVF package amid Democrats' reproductive rights push

 "Every single Republican needs to answer clearly for the record: do you want our laws to protect IVF or do you want laws that say frozen embryos have the same rights as living, breathing human beings?"
 Murray said at a news conference on Wednesday.
 "You cannot have both."

-And when it comes to IVF, although Senate Republicans have largely expressed support for the fertility treatments in the wake of the Alabama ruling, lawmakers appear to be at odds over a path forward that would satisfy both parties.
+When it comes to IVF, although Senate Republicans have expressed support for the fertility treatments in the wake of the Alabama ruling, lawmakers appear to be at odds over a path forward that would satisfy both parties.

 Last month, two Senate Republicans, Sens.
 Ted Cruz of Texas and Katie Britt of Alabama, introduced legislation to protect access to IVF, urging bipartisan support.
 But Democrats quickly pushed back on the legislation, questioning its scope and mechanism.